 Kaufer served as a D.A.P.
 Board member from 1987-1997, rejoining the Board in 2007.
 Kaufer has always been active in D.A.P. fundraising.
-In honor of their many years of involvement as volunteers and donors to D.A.P., Steve Kaufer received the Partners for Life Award at the 2010 Steve Chase Humanitarian Awards.
+In honor of his many years of involvement as volunteer and donor to D.A.P., Steve Kaufer received the Partners for Life Award at the 2010 Steve Chase Humanitarian Awards.
 It was Kaufer and fellow long-time Board member Andrew Green who met with Steve Chase, already a D.A.P. volunteer, to convince him that he should join them on its Board.
 Kaufer is a nationally known security consultant and expert on workplace violence.
 He advises a wide range of government agencies and companies, including those in the Fortune 100.
 With over 30 years in the security industry, he designs multi-faceted solutions to complex security and violence issues.
-Kaufer has earned the designation of Certified Protection Professional (CPP) from ASIS International, the largest professional security association in the world. www.howtoprotect.com
+Kaufer has earned the designation of Certified Protection Professional (CPP) from ASIS International, the largest professional security association in the world. http://www.interactionassociatesinc.com

 Fred Drewette: Fred Drewette is currently Chief Financial Officer of Corona Regional Medical Center in Corona, CA. He has previously served as Chief Financial Officer of Anaheim Regional Medical Center, San Dimas Community Hospital, John F. Kennedy Memorial Hospital, and Desert Regional Medical Center.
 Fred joined Desert AIDS Project in 1993 as a member of the finance committee and in 1996 was elected to the Board of Directors.
 In 1997 he was elected Treasurer of the Board of Directors, a position he has held continuously since that time.
 With Bachelors and Masters Degrees from California State University at Fullerton, Fred currently lives with his family in Corona, California.